maptimelex/schedule/readme.md

 **Mapbox Studio does that?
 Yep!**
 December 12 | [Tutorial](https://github.com/maptimelex/mapbox-does-that)
-Let's fire up our browsers and explore how to symbolize 3D features in Mapbox.
+Let's fire up our browsers and play with Mapbox Studio (and other stuff).

+### 2020

 **Mapping the new year**
-January 9, 2020
+January 9
 Provide your 2020 insight and help us plan the new year of maptimeLex events.
 All welecome!